khanh-devos/blog_memory/_posts/2025-01-16-Data-Engineer.md

             - *Default Dataflow Shuffle* runs entirely on worker VMs and consumes worker CPUs, memory, and persistent disk storage.

             - *Service-based Dataflow Shuffle* is only for batch pipeline and runs entirely on Dataflow service backend using Cloud Storage instead of woker VMs.
-So, we'll benefit from a reduction in consumed CPU, memory and persistent disk storage resources on worker VMS, meaning worker nodes no longer hold any shuffled data, resulting in essential resilience where if one worker is broken accidentally, it will not cause the entire pipeline to fail with it.
+So, we'll benefit from a reduction in consumed CPU, memory and persistent disk storage resources on worker VMs, meaning worker VMs no longer hold any shuffled data, resulting in essential resilience where if one worker is broken accidentally, it will not cause the entire pipeline to fail with it.
 Service-based Shuffle certainly has better fault-tolerance.

             - Another type is **Streaming Shuffle** implemented within the dataflow streaming engine.